rcac-bioinformatics/genome-assembly/episodes/assembly-strategies.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

-Here are four **key take-home messages** for this section:

-- **Genome assembly strategy depends on read type, genome complexity, and computational resources**, with PacBio HiFi, ONT, and hybrid approaches offering different advantages in accuracy, cost, and contiguity.
+- Genome assembly strategy depends on read type, genome complexity, and computational resources, with PacBio HiFi, ONT, and hybrid approaches offering different advantages in accuracy, cost, and contiguity.
-- **Assembly evaluation is critical for assessing completeness and accuracy**, using tools like **BUSCO for gene completeness, QUAST for structural integrity, and Merqury for k-mer-based validation**.
+- Assembly evaluation is critical for assessing completeness and accuracy, using tools like **BUSCO for gene completeness, QUAST for structural integrity, and Merqury for k-mer-based validation**.
-- **Scaffolding methods like Bionano OGM and Hi-C improve genome organization**, resolving large structural variations and ordering contigs into chromosome-level assemblies.
+- Scaffolding methods like Bionano OGM and Hi-C improve genome organization, resolving large structural variations and ordering contigs into chromosome-level assemblies.
-- **A well-assembled genome is essential for downstream applications such as annotation, comparative genomics, and structural variation analysis**, with missing or misassembled regions potentially leading to incorrect biological conclusions.
+- A well-assembled genome is essential for downstream applications such as annotation, comparative genomics, and structural variation analysis, with missing or misassembled regions potentially leading to incorrect biological conclusions.

 ::::::::::::::::::::::::::::::::::::::::::::::::